lrynek/design-patterns/sfcasts/command-undo.md

 Great!
 This class is *ready*.
 Let's keep going!

-Open `HealCommand`, and we'll do the same thing here - add the `undo()` method, click on the name of the interface, and press "Alt" + "Enter".
+Open `HealCommand`, and we'll do the same thing here - add the `undo()` method, click on the name of the interface, and press "Ctrl" + "Enter" and add the stub.
 Now we can decide what data we need to remember.
 This command is simpler - it just changes the player's health and stamina - so let's store their starting values.
 At the top of the class, add both properties: `private int $currentHealth`